 Difference Between Concave and Convex Mirror

-Convex mirrors have an outwardly bulging reflecting surface, and concave mirrors have an inwardly bulging reflecting surface.
+From the figure you can see that convex mirrors have an outwardly bulging reflecting surface and concave mirrors have an inwardly bulging reflecting surface.
 The image that forms in these two mirrors is the most significant distinction.
-To put it another way, convex mirrors create smaller pictures whereas concave mirrors create larger ones.
+To put it another way, convex mirrors create smaller pictures, whereas concave mirrors create larger ones.

 Definition Of Convex Mirror